-Replay Recycled, which makes their kids tableware from recycled milk containers in the United States, is our go-to for plastic plates for kids.
+Replay Recycled, which makes their kids tableware from recycled milk containers in the United States, is our go-to for plastic dinnerware for kids.
 They have divided plates and flat plates with walls (to help prevent spills) available in a huge variety of colors.

 After a few years, they may scratch slightly, but they are otherwise very durable and easy to wash.